Omega 3 6 9 Fatty Acids: The 411

 Much like, omega-3s, omega-6s are:

 - Essential fats

 BUT, omega-6s are generally:

 - Both anti-inflammatory and pro-inflammatory—some omega-6s are anti-inflammatory, but some are pro-inflammatory.
-This is intended to help our bodies repair after strenuous exercise, but this inflammation can be harmful in excess.
+This inflammatory response helps our bodies repair after strenuous exercise.
+But, for prolonged periods, this inflammation can be harmful.

 - Linoleic acid (LA)—one of the most common omega-6s we find in our food sources, especially vegetable oils like corn oil, soybean oil, sunflower oil, and canola oil); LA takes on many other forms:

 - Conjugated linoleic acid (CLA)—a slightly altered form of linoleic acid, found in grass-fed meat and dairy products, known as a supplement for bodybuilding that may help reduce body fat mass